anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw2.md

 You are able to get help from many sources as detailed in the [collaboration](collaboration) policy.

-This assignment is due on Friday Jan 19th at 10pm.
+This assignment is due on Wednesday Oct 2nd at 10pm.
-As with all assignments, you will have the opportunity to revise this assignment individually based on the feedback that you get.
+As with all assignments, you will have the opportunity to [revise](revision-process) this assignment individually based on the feedback that you get.

 ## Goals
 Get practice with various numerical operations and functions in Python.

+## Assessment
+To **demonstrate proficiency**, your program needs to pass all the proficiency-level tests in Gradescope, which test:
+* Correct functionality for the basic cases
+* Header with three lines that start with `#` for each file
+* Basic style that can be checked automatically (not complete!)

+To **demonstrate mastery**, your program needs to demonstrate proficiency as well as:
+* Passing all the Mastery-level tests, which check for edge cases
+* Descriptive header
+* Useful comments
+* Descriptive variable names that follow `snake_case`
+* Good line grouping and spacing (i.e. use blank newlines to group your lines of code)

 ## Setup

 Again, I recommend you complete the programming portion in Olin 310.

-[Mount the COURSES drive](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=152558) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
+[Mount the COURSES drive](getting-started) and remember to save everything into STUWORK. **If you don't do this, everything you write will disappear when you log out!!!!**
 * Create a new folder in your STUWORK called `HW2`
 * Open your `HW2` folder in VSCode
 * Create a file `solar.py`.